janpeuker/awesome-tech-roles/README.md

 * [Evolution of Management](https://queue.acm.org/detail.cfm?id=3350548) - ACM research article by Kate Matsudaira on steps from team lead to CxO
 * [GitLab Job Families](https://about.gitlab.com/job-families/) - GitLab's overview of all job families, their whole management framework is openly accessible
 * [Importance of Career Laddering](https://css-tricks.com/the-importance-of-career-laddering/) - Netlify's career ladder by Sarah Drasner which became career-ladders.dev
-* [Irrational Exuberance](https://lethain.com/career-levels-and-more/) - Will Larson on career levels on top of designations
+* [Irrational Exuberance](https://lethain.com/career-levels-and-more/) - Will Larson on career levels on top of designations - good to compare with [Finding the right company](https://lethain.com/finding-the-right-company/)
 * [Jorge Fioranelli's Ladder Framework](https://github.com/jorgef/engineeringladders) - A Github repo with a complete career management framework along 5 axes
 * [levels.fyi](https://www.levels.fyi/blog/swe-level-framework.html) - Common attributes of the Engineering career ladder in a standard framework
 * [Microsoft Disciplines and Professions](https://careers.microsoft.com/professionals/us/en/professions) - Microsoft's breakdown of their job families into disciplines and professions